How we can help

 We will talk to you about how your baby/child is growing and developing.
 We’ll share information about oral health, healthy eating, vision, hearing, language development and keeping your child safe.
 At the 2 – 2 ½ year development review we’ll also discuss good sleeping habits, toilet training, speech and communicating with others.

 We will take your child’s height and weight an undertake vision screening.
 Usually this will take place in your child’s school when they are in reception and you will receive a letter about it.
 Prior to your child starting primary school we will send you a questionnaire.
 It will ask questions about your child’s health to see if there is any support you or your child may need.

-For children in year 6 we will take your child’s weight and height in line with the National Child Measurement Programme.
+For children in year 6 in a Leeds City Council run school, we will take your child’s weight and height in line with the National Child Measurement Programme.
 This will take place in your child’s school and you will receive information about it.

 We will support your child in a range of ways: emotional health, weight management, healthy relationships ensuring those with long term illnesses and other needs get extra support when needed.
 We help young people throughout their school life to reach their full potential.